IceHe/lib/snips/books/designing-data-intensive-applications.md

 - _There are a number of situations in which it is important for nodes to agree.
 For example :_
     - **Leader election** _( 主节点选举 )_
         - In a database with single-leader replication, all nodes need to agree on which node is the leader.
-The leadership position might become contested if some nodes can’t communicate with others due to a network fault.
-In this case, con‐ sensus is important to avoid a bad failover, resulting in a split brain situation in which two nodes both believe themselves to be the leader (see “Handling Node Outages” on page 156).
-If there were two leaders, they would both accept writes and their data would diverge, leading to inconsistency and data loss.
+        - The leadership position might become contested _( 受到争议的 )_ if some nodes can't communicate with others due to a network fault.
+        - _In this case, consensus is important to avoid a bad failover ( 失效备援/故障切换 ) ,_ resulting in a **split brain** situation in which two nodes both believe themselves to be the leader.
+        - If there were two leaders, they would both accept writes and their data would diverge _( 产生分歧 )_ , leading to inconsistency and data loss.
     - **Atomic commit** _( 原子事务提交 )_
-        - In a database that supports transactions spanning several nodes or partitions, we have the problem that a transaction may fail on some nodes but succeed on oth‐ ers.
-If we want to maintain transaction atomicity (in the sense of ACID; see “Atomicity” on page 223), we have to get all nodes to agree on the outcome of the transaction: either they all abort/roll back (if anything goes wrong) or they all commit (if nothing goes wrong).
-This instance of consensus is known as the atomic commit problem.
+        - In a database that supports transactions spanning several nodes or partitions, we have the problem that a transaction may fail on some nodes but succeed on others.
+        - _If we want to maintain transaction atomicity ( in the sense of ACID ) , we have to get all nodes to agree on the outcome of the transaction :_
+            - either they all abort/roll back ( if anything goes wrong ) or they all commit ( if nothing goes wrong ) .
+        - _This instance of consensus is known as the **atomic commit problem**._
+- _Atomic commit problem_
+    - **Atomic commit** _is formalized slightly differently from consensus :_
+        - an atomic transaction can **commit only if all participants vote to commit**, and **must abort if any participant needs to abort**.
+    - Consensus is allowed to decide on any value that is proposed by one of the participants.
+    - _However, atomic commit and consensus are reducible ( 可约的/可化简的 ) to each other._
+    - _Nonblocking atomic commit is harder than consensus -- see "Three-phase commit"._
+- It turns out that 2PC is a kind of consensus algorithm—but not a very good one [70, 71].
+By learning from 2PC we will then work our way toward better consensus algorithms, such as those used in ZooKeeper (Zab) and etcd (Raft).

 **From single-node to distributed atomic commit**